 This is by no means an exhaustive list of resources related to infectious disease and the attempts to stop its spread.
 If you want to explore more of these materials in the Rubenstein or find additional online resources, our “Guide to Researching Epidemics in the Rubenstein” is a good place to get started.

-We encourage you to visit us when we reopen!
+We encourage you to visit us when we reopen to the public!
 In the meantime, get in touch and let us know if you have questions!

 Post contributed by Josh Larkin Rowley, Reference Archivist for the John W. Hartman Center for Sales, Advertising, and Marketing History

 If—like myself—you’re unaffiliated with the Communist Party, you’re no doubt mourning the absence of America’s Pastime today: baseball.
 Today, March 26th, would have been Opening Day of the Major League Baseball season, replete with a slate of coast-to-coast televised games lasting nearly twelve hours.
 To satiate some of the angst that I’m feeling, I decided to honor today by taking a tour through some baseball-related material in our incredible digital collections repository.
 It’s not the same as hearing the crack of a bat, the slap of a ball hitting leather, or a wiener with a cold beer.
 But in these difficult times, it will have to suffice.

 I love this artist’s rendering of a painted sign advertising the new Astrodome and the very commanding copy that accompanies it.
 Completed in 1965 and home to the Houston Astros until 1999, the Astrodome was considered an architectural marvel and the “eighth wonder of the world.”
 One major design flaw, though: how does one keep grass alive in a domed structure?